Best Scenic Viewpoints in San Francisco

 Coit Tower rises above Telegraph Hill and offers views of the city and the bay from both its base terraces and its observation deck.

-After taking in the views from Coit Tower, don’t rush off.
+After taking in the views, don’t rush off.
 Follow the hill down into North Beach, where espresso bars, Italian bakeries, and the legendary City Lights bookstore give the neighborhood its literary soul.

 Chinatown’s red lanterns and hidden alleyways create an entirely different rhythm just a few blocks away.